brylevkirill/notes/interesting recent papers.md

 >	"We introduce two new algorithms: E-MAML and E-RL2, which are derived by reformulating the underlying meta-learning objective to account for the impact of initial sampling on future (post-meta-updated) returns."
 >	"Meta RL agent must not learn how to master the environments it is given, but rather it must learn how to learn so that it can quickly train at test time."
 >	"Due to RL^2’s policy-gradient-based optimization procedure, it does not directly optimize the final policy performance nor exhibit exploration.
 In E-RL^2 the rewards for episodes sampled early in the learning process are deliberately set to zero to drive exploratory behavior."
+>	"It is likely that future work in this area will focus on meta-learning a curiosity signal which is robust and transfers across tasks.
+Perhaps this will enable meta agents which learn to explore rather than being forced to explore by mathematical trickery in their objectives."
   - `video` <https://youtu.be/16UUb4HF0fo?t=54m56s> (Golikov) `in russian`
   - `code` <https://github.com/bstadie/krazyworld>